SarahTek/city-explorer/README.md

 Estimate of time needed to complete: 1 hour

-Start time: 11:30pm
+Start time: 07:00pm

-Finish time: 12:30
+Finish time: 10:30

-Actual time needed to complete: 1 hour
+Actual time needed to complete: 3 and half hours